-- plans for, progress of, timing of, changes to, delays in or results from, non-clinical studies and clinical trials of our product candidates, including any adverse events, delays or announcements related to such studies or trials; - any delay in filing for regulatory approval of our product candidates; - the failure or delay of the FDA or any other regulatory authority to approve our product candidates, or any unexpected limitation on the approved indication or onerous condition of approval; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of our CNS therapies; - regulatory or legal developments in the U.S. and other countries; - adverse developments with respect to our intellectual property portfolio or failure to obtain or loss of exclusivity; - failure of our product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - changes in healthcare laws affecting pricing, reimbursement or access; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of, timing of, changes to, delays in or results from, clinical trials or nonclinical studies of our product candidates, including positive or negative key data from such studies or clinical trials, serious adverse events arising in the course of development, or any delays or major announcements related to such studies or trials; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of our CNS therapies; - regulatory or legal developments in the U.S. and other countries; - adverse developments with respect to our intellectual property portfolio or failure to obtain or loss of exclusivity; - failure of our product candidates, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - changes in healthcare laws affecting pricing, reimbursement or access; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.